 - SMC continues to track the number of enforcement officers (EOs) who have passed the EO exam and have become EOs.
-Per records, as of the end of Year 14, there are 57 EOs certified in Lake County. - The list of EOs representing Certified Communities is continually updated and maintain on the SMC website: (url:https://lakecountyil.gov/DocumentCenter/View/14412). - SMC last completed a cycle of the community re-certification process, which included a performance review of all 53 certified and non-certified communities, during a previous reporting period (i.e., Year 9).
-In accordance with the amended countywide WDO, the certification process is every 5 years the next cycle of the community recertification process is scheduled to begin in fall/winter 2017. - (url: https://lakecountyil.gov/2459/Community-Certification) - The website includes guidance information to supplement the TRM related to WDO interpretation as well as ordinance administration and enforcement.
+Per records, as of the end of Year 16, there are 91 EOs certified in Lake County. - The list of EOs representing Certified Communities is continually updated and is maintained on the SMC website, (URL hyperlink). - In accordance with the amended countywide WDO, the certification process is every 5 years, (URL hyperlink).
+The community re-certification process, which includes a performance review of all 53 certified and non-certified communities for permitted development compliance. - The SMC website includes guidance information to supplement the TRM related to WDO interpretation as well as ordinance administration and enforcement.